 use specific strategies to effectively incorporate literacy skills into therapy sessions

 Continuing Education Credits

 This course is offered for 0.05 ASHA CEUs (Introductory level, Professional area)

 .5 LSLS CEUs, AG Bell Academy

-Financial: Ms. Klein is a speech-language pathologist at CID – Central Institute for the Deaf.
+Financial: Ms. Klein is a speech-language pathologist and the associate coordinator of the Emerson Center for Professional Development at CID – Central Institute for the Deaf.

 Non-financial: No relevant non-financial relationship exists.

 CID – Central Institute for the Deaf has developed and published an auditory training curriculum trademarked as SPICE (Speech Perception Instructional Curriculum and Evaluation) 2nd Edition.
 This presentation will reference, but not focus on, the SPICE auditory training curriculum and will include limited or no information on related products.